Julian S. Carr: Philanthropy

-Carr was also instrumental in the founding of Duke University (where the history building on East Campus was named after him from 1930 to 2018).
+Carr was instrumental in the founding of Duke University (where the history building on East Campus was named after him from 1930 to 2018).
 As Trinity College struggled to overcome postwar dependency on uncertain student tuition and church donations, interested Methodist laymen were crucial to its survival.
 Carr's name first appears in college records signing a note to forestall foreclosure on a mortgage due in 1880.
 Carr was elected a trustee of Trinity College in 1883, and over the course of the decade acted as benefactor and administrator of the struggling institution that was eventually renamed Duke University.
-He engineered the selection of John F. Crowell as the institution's new president, and along with Washington Duke won support to remove the school from its rural setting in Randolph County, North Carolina to Durham.
+He engineered the selection of John F. Crowell as the institution's new president, and along with Washington Duke won support to remove the school from its rural setting in Randolph County, North Carolina, to Durham.
 The move was made possible by Carr's gift of 62 acre of land for the site.

 Carr was noted in Volume VI of The History of Woman Suffrage for his encouragement of the formation of the Equal Suffrage League of North Carolina: "At this time, when it was far from popular to stand for this cause, Judge Walter Clark, Chief Justice of the Supreme Court; Gen. Julian S. Carr, Archibald Henderson, Wade Harris and E.K.
 Graham acted as an Advisory Committee and gave freely of their time and money to help the League."